sarahforest/cs361/README.md

 6. Run "node index.js 12345" (replacing "12345" with the port you wish to use).

+7. Open a web browser and point it to the correct URL (e.g. "http://flip1.engr.oregonstate.edu:12345/").

-7. To see sample data, log in as "shell38@gmail.com" using the password "password".
+8. To see sample data, log in as "shell38@gmail.com" using the password "password".

 ## High-Level Software Architecture